AnggaR96s/Reforestation/README.md

-## This morning I was wondering where the sun was, but then it dawned on me.
+## Last night me and my girlfriend watched three DVDs back to back.
+Luckily I was the one facing the TV.